WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

 **[*¡Colores!*, "A Commitment To Peace"](/catalog/cpb-aacip-191-08hdr8p8) (New Mexico PBS, Albuquerque, NM)**

-The evolving sophistication of nuclear weapons resulted in an urgent need for control of the arms race and for achieving peace, as documented in *¡Colores!*, "A Commitment To Peace".
+The evolving sophistication of nuclear weapons resulted in an urgent need for control of the arms race and for achieving peace, as documented in *¡Colores!*, "A Commitment To Peace."

 **[*New Mexico in Focus*, "Women Veterans"](/catalog/cpb-aacip-5d0f3fcbb7c) (KNME-TV, Albuquerque, NM, November 21, 2014)**